Help & Support

 Step 1: Give your user permission to run Docker

 This only needs to be done once.
-After running this command, you must log out completely and log back in before continuing to Step 2.
+After running this command, you must log out completely and log back in before continuing to Step 2. (macOS / Windows with Docker Desktop: skip this step.)

 sudo usermod -aG docker $USER